Best places to live in Portugal for US expats (2026): cities, costs, taxes

 Discover how we can simplify your US tax filing in the UK

-7. What is the best place to live in Portugal for English speakers?
+7. What are the best cities in Portugal for expats?

 Best countries to move to from the USA in 2026